 Christopher Suarez is a teacher and lawyer who carries a passion for education reform and policy.
 A product of the Chicago Public Schools, he is particularly interested in urban education.
-He began his career teaching sixth grade math at a charter school on Chicago’s near-west side, where he led an after-school math tutoring program.
+He began his career teaching sixth-grade math at a charter school on Chicago’s near-west side, where he led an after-school math tutoring program.
 Chris is an alumnus of the Yale Law School.
 While there, he served as a clinic director of the law school’s Education Adequacy Project, which challenged the constitutionality of Connecticut’s school funding system.
 He also led the Project for Law and Education at Yale, which provides a forum for law students to discuss education policy.
 Chris is currently a litigation associate at a top Washington D.C. law firm, where he litigates patent and technology-related cases.
 As a litigator, Chris retains his passion for education and provides pro bono counsel to families who cannot afford representation in special education and school discipline cases.
 In his spare time, Chris is an avid runner and traveler.

-2017-2018 co-chair of the Civil Rights and Social Justice Committee of the American Bar Association’s Young Lawyers Division.
+As a civil rights attorney, Andrew brings a deep passion for racial justice, educational equity, and meaningful school diversity to this role.
+He currently serves as a staff attorney for The Advancement Project, where he supports the organization’s Opportunity to Learn and Power and Democracy programs.
+Andrew also serves as the 2017-2018 co-chair of the Civil Rights and Social Justice Committee of the American Bar Association’s Young Lawyers Division.
 From 2016 to 2017, Andrew was the George N. Lindsay Fellow and Associate Counsel for the Educational Opportunities Project of the Lawyers’ Committee for Civil Rights Under Law.
 He earned his law degree from Louisiana State University and his bachelor’s degree from Howard University.
 He is a member of the Louisiana State Bar Association, the American Bar Association and the

 National Bar Association.

-Erica’s passion of ensuring all students have access to diverse, equitable, and inclusive learning environments stems from her experiences as a low-income, first generation college student, and from her past studies of poverty and its impact on academic achievement.
-Erica is also a Policy Manager at Jobs for the Future (JFF) where she provides policy analysis, analytical research, project management support, and external engagement to advance JFF’s education and workforce policy priorities.
-Erica has a background in college access and persistence and educational policy development as it effects underserved populations.
+Erica’s passion of ensuring all students have access to diverse, equitable, and inclusive learning environments stems from her experiences as a low-income, first-generation college student, and from her past studies of poverty and its impact on academic achievement.
+Erica is also a Senior Policy Manager at Jobs for the Future (JFF) where she provides policy analysis, analytical research, project management support, and external engagement to advance JFF’s education and workforce policy priorities.
+Erica has a background in college access and persistence and educational policy development as it affects underserved populations.
 Erica holds a Masters of Public Affairs from The University of Texas at Austin.

-Sophia Lee Suarez, Content Manager
+Sophia Lee Suarez, Board Member (firstname.lastname@example.org)